 Who is responsible for clearing ice and snow from my street?

 Town roads are cleared by municipalities, county roads are cleared by Carroll County Roads and state roads are cleared by the State Highway Administration.

 How long does it take to plow and salt county and state roadways?

-· It takes three to four hours to spread salt on all of the roads.
+· It takes four to six hours to spread salt on all of the roads.

 · It takes eight to ten hours to plow the roads once for an average snowstorm.

 · It takes up to four hours to plow once.